DanielOkeAnalytics/Bike-Sales-Analysis/README.md

 CAR SALES ANALYSIS

-This project explores a dataset of car sales to uncover trends in sales volume, pricing, and manufacturer performance.
-Using Python and Exploratory Data Analysis (EDA), the study provides actionable insights to help manufacturers and dealerships improve sales strategies.
+This project focuses on analyzing a bike sales dataset to uncover key trends in sales volume, pricing, and brand performance.
+Through Exploratory Data Analysis (EDA), it offers valuable insights to help manufacturers and dealerships optimize their strategies, enhance customer appeal, and achieve growth in the dynamic bike industry.

 OBJECTIVE